dnsimple/dnsimple-developer/content/sandbox.markdown

 </callout>

 - Go to [sandbox.dnsimple.com/signup](https://sandbox.dnsimple.com/signup) and register your account. _It does not have to match your DNSimple live account._
 - When asked to choose a plan choose `Skip this step and choose a plan later` at the bottom.
-If you want to test features that requires a valid subscription please refer to the [Testing Subscriptions](#testing-subscriptions) section.
+If you want to test features that requires a valid subscription, including registering test domains, please refer to the [Testing Subscriptions](#testing-subscriptions) section.

 ### URL